 Rent a bike at Cycles de Vie

-This small workshop, installed in the Loches train station, offers refurbished Dutch bikes for sale or rent and also provides a repair service for all types of bikes.
-You can rent your bike (with the possibility of also renting accessories such as helmets, locks…) for a half-day or a full day by booking directly on their website.
+This small workshop, located in the Loches train station, offers refurbished Dutch bikes for sale or rent and also provides a repair service for all types of bikes.
+You can rent your bike (plus the option to rent accessories as well, such as helmets, locks…) for half a day or a full day by booking directly on their website.

 Cycles de Vie